profile

 YOLO: You Only Look Once

-YOLO (You Only Look Once) is a popular set of real-time object detection models used for computer vision.
-It was developed by Joseph Redmon, Ali Farhadi, and Santosh Divvala, aiming to achieve highly-accurate object detection results faster than other models.
+YOLO (You Only Look Once) is a set of popular computer vision algorithms.
+It includes several tasks, such as classification, image segmentation, and object detection.
+YOLO was developed by Joseph Redmon, Ali Farhadi, and Santosh Divvala, aiming to achieve highly-accurate object detection results faster than other models.

-YOLO uses one-stage detection models, processing images in a single pass, unlike other approaches, such as R-CNN that take a two-step process.
-Hence the name, you only look once.
+YOLO uses one-stage detection models to process images in a single pass and output relevant results.
 YOLO is part of a family of one-stage object detection models that process images following convolutional neural network (CNN) patterns.

-The most recent version of YOLO is YOLOv8, developed by Ultralytics.
+The latest version of YOLO is YOLOv8, developed by Ultralytics.
 It makes sense to use this model if you prefer YOLO over other object detection models.
 Its performance (measured in Mean average precision (mAP)), speed (In fps), and accuracy is better, while its computing cost is lower.

 SSD: Single-shot Detector